RickStrahl/BlogPosts/2021-03/LiveReloadServer--A-.NET-Core-Based-Generic-Static-Web-Server-with-Live-Reload/LivereloadserverANetCoreBasedGenericStaticWebServerWithLiveReload-Rick’s Mac mini.md

     key: mt_githuburl
     value: https://github.com/RickStrahl/BlogPosts/blob/master/2021-03/LiveReloadServer--A-.NET-Core-Based-Generic-Static-Web-Server-with-Live-Reload/LivereloadserverANetCoreBasedGenericStaticWebServerWithLiveReload.md
 ---
-# LiveReloadServer - A Generic Local Static Web Server with Live Reload based on .NET
+# LiveReloadServer - A Generic Static Web Server with Live Reload based on .NET

 ![](BannerLaunch.png)

 I've released an official `v1.0` of my [Live Reload Web Server](https://github.com/RickStrahl/LiveReloadServer) last week.
 It's a self-contained, command line executable, local Web Server that allows you to run arbitrary local folders as a static or optionally semi-dynamic Web site.
-Point it at a folder and go!
 The server comes with built-in Live Reload functionality, and also offers dynamic features for Markdown rendering and loose Razor Pages support very useful for content Web sites.

 LiveReload server is [open source with all code on Github](https://github.com/RickStrahl/LiveReloadServer) as are the components that drive much of its functionality.
-It's installable as a [Dotnet Tool](https://www.nuget.org/packages/LiveReloadServer/), [Chocolatey package](https://chocolatey.org/packages/LiveReloadWebServer) and [standalone Windows installer](https://github.com/RickStrahl/LiveReloadServer/raw/master/LiveReloadWebServer-SelfContained.zip).
+It's installable as a [Dotnet Tool](https://www.nuget.org/packages/LiveReloadServer/), [Chocolatey package](https://chocolatey.org/packages/LiveReloadWebServer) and [standalone Windows installer](https://github.com/RickStrahl/Westwind.AspnetCore.LiveReload/raw/master/LiveReloadServer/LiveReloadWebServer-SelfContained.zip).
 For cross-platform usage on Windows, Mac or Linux the Dotnet Tool can be used.

 Although this command line tool has been around for nearly 2 years now, I just realized I've never actually posted about it before, only a few mentions as part of other posts.
 In light of the `v1.0` release, it's as good a time as any for an official post.